Shareholders sue Pinterest over pattern of race and gender discrimination

 This new lawsuit claims that the board’s and executives’ actions have resulted in a breach of fiduciary duty, waste of corporate assets, and abuse of control.
 In addition, the suit alleges that the defendants violated federal securities laws, on the grounds that the board presented a “false and misleading” Proxy Statement in 2020 to the SEC that did not disclose that Brougher was being paid differently than other executives or explain why she left Pinterest.

 In all, the lawsuit alleges that the executives and the board have hurt Pinterest financially, in part because the company now has damaged its reputation with current employees, future talent, and with its predominantly female users.
+Several Fast Company stories are cited as evidence in the lawsuit.

 “As a result of Defendants’ illegal misconduct, the Company’s financial position and its goodwill and reputation among its largely female user base (upon which Pinterest’s success depends upon) were harmed and continue to be harmed,” reads the suit, which was filed Monday in United States District Court in Northern California.

-Note: This story has been updated to include comment from Pinterest.